The professionals you may come into contact with when pregnant

 If you are pregnant or are already a parent, you may need help and support from a variety of professionals.
 Figuring out 'who’s who' and what exactly they do can be quite confusing.
 So here’s our guide to the maze of medical people and other services you might come across.

-- General Practitioner (GP)/Family Doctor.
 A GP or doctor is usually your first port of call when you are pregnant.
-S/he will give you personal and continuing care.
+They will give you personal and continuing care.
 If you haven’t got a GP of your own already, make sure you get a GP whose surgery is easy to travel to when you’re looking for a new one.
-After all, you’ll have a small baby in tow!
-Ask someone to recommend a doctor or look in the Golden Pages.
-You should contact the doctor’s surgery to ask to go on her/his patient list.
+Ask someone to recommend a doctor or look up doctors in your area.
+You can contact the doctor’s surgery to ask to go on their patient list.

 Content developed by Treoir the National Information Centre for Unmarried Parents.